mainkoon81/Study-02-AB-Testing/README.md

 cm = sm.CompareMeans(sm.DescrStatsW(X1), sm.DescrStatsW(X2))
 cm.tconfint_diff(usevar='unequal')
 ```
 All of these formula have underlying "assumptions" (Central Limit Theorem - regarding the sampling distribution ie.the distribution of statistics) that may or maynot be true.
 But **Bootstrapping** does not need the assumptions of these intervals.
+Bootstrapping is one of the re-sampling techniques.
+ - Re-sampling implies sampling from a sample in order to estimate empirical properties(such as variance, distribution, C.I. of an estimator) and to obtain Empirical DF of a test statistic.
+The common methods are Bootstrap, Jacknife, shuffling.
+They are effective when the distribution is unknown or complex.
+It's a Non-Parametric Method.
-Bootstrapping only assumes the sample is representitive of the popluation.
-With large enough sample size, Bootstrapping and the traditional methods would provide the same Confidence Interval.
+ - **Bootstrapping** only assumes the sample is representitive of the popluation.
+With large enough sample size, Bootstrapping and the traditional methods would provide the same **Confidence Interval**.

 __*Bootstrapping and C.I.__
  - We just use a bootstrapping with 10,000 iterations to build a confidence interval !